Donald Trump Doesn't Like To Read, Prefers Graphs And Charts, New Report Claims

 According to Moore, White House staffers told him that Trump is “aware of some of the charts and things like that in the book,” but not much more than that.
 The New York Times notes that the president has, in fact, reviewed Moore’s book on Twitter, recommending that his followers and supporters read it.
 Moore, who is also a CNN analyst, explained that Trump prefers television, and often calls to criticize his TV appearances.
 The publication notes that President Donald Trump appears to be an exception, given that most of his predecessors were considered avid readers.

 But Trump himself has argued in the past that he “loves” to read.
-As the Washington Post reported, in a 2017 interview Trump argued that he simply does not have the time for literature.
+As the Washington Post reported, in a 2017 interview, Trump argued that he simply does not have the time for literature.

 “I’m looking at a book, I’m reading a book, I’m trying to get started.
 Every time I do about a half a page, I get a phone call that there’s some emergency, this or that,” he explained.